kuchnaya-hub/maroon-broccoli/src/pages/index.md

       - title: Feature 1
         image: images/feature1.png
         image_alt: App preview on a phone and tablet
-        content: >-
+        content: >
           Browsing through your product catalogs to select products that you want to share with your customer.
-You can share product catalogs via Behtar Ads App to your contacts using the one-click share option.All you have to do is select the catalogs or products you want to share and click on the ‘Other Share’ button option.
         actions:
           - label: Learn More
             url: /features